sezermehmed/MaskTrackingForTurkey/README.md

 ################

-This project made me understanding of OOP and a little bit SOLID, better.
+Thanks to the instructor, this project made me understanding of OOP and a little bit SOLID, better.

 Program can check Turkish ID informations, and if they are true, output will be " {UserName} mask is given" if not "No mask.."